jrm2k6/space-invaders-elm/my_first_experience_with_elm.md

 ngon is a function taking two integers as parameters.
 The first one represents the number of sides that our polygon has, the second one the width of it.
 So in our case, (ngon 3 20) means a polygon with 3 sides, 20 pixels of width, therefore it gives us a triangle.
 Great, now let's give it some style.
 We just want it to be full of one color, so we are just using the function filled, that we compose with our initial triangle.
 We could have styled it in some other ways, but for this, you are free to check the documentation.

-Great, we have our spaceship but we don't see anything on the screen yet.
+We have our spaceship but we don't see anything on the screen yet.
 Let's display it, and we will fix it after.

 To display elements on the screen, we are going to use a collage, as explained in the introduction to graphics referenced earlier.